firefox-devtools/debugger/docs/debugging-the-debugger.md

 Now that you've internalized the debugger philosophy, it's time to start putting this wisdom to use.

 **Share what you know** Give a talk in school, work, or a local meetup.
 I'm willing to bet your audience will not know the debugger is a web app!
+Write a blog post.
+We'd be happy to link to it here and it could go a really long way towards helping a newcomer grok the philosophy.

 - here are @amitzur's [slides][amit-slides] from his [talk][amit-tweet]